-Your linea nigra (the brwown pregnancy line on your belly) may appear this week.
+Your linea nigra (the brown pregnancy line on your belly) may appear this week.
 Don’t worry, it disappears after your baby is born.
 Learn more about your post-pregnancy body here.

 The fetal age of your baby is now 17 weeks.
 Your baby will continue to grow and mature immensely in the coming weeks, now when all organs are in place to primarily mature to be able to function outside the womb too.
 Only a few weeks from now, your baby would stand a chance to survive if born.
 (Read about premature survival rates week by week here.)

 For some mothers, this week will turn out to be the half-way mark of their pregnancy, although most women will carry their babies to term at 40 weeks or beyond!

 An old wives’ tale is that the length of your pregnancy will correlate to that of your hubby’s mom’s pregnancy, while the length of your labor and childbirth will correlate with that of your own mom’s.
 So have a chat with these two women!

 19 weeks pregnant, your baby is now approximately 6 inches (15 cm) long head to bottom – the legs ar so curled, that head to bottom is the most common way of measuring a fetus of this age.
 His or her baby’s bones are beginning to harden and the muscles are becoming stronger.
 All the better to kick and roll around inside with!
 His or her weight is around 8.5 ounces (240 grams).

-The nerves cells for each of the senses: hearing, smelling, tasting, seeing and touching are developing in their very own parts of the brain now, while other nerve cell production slows down as existing nerve cells grow larger and make more complex connections within the brain.
+The nerves cells for each of the senses: hearing, smelling, tasting, seeing and touching are developing in their very own parts of the brain now, while other types of nerve cell production slow down as existing nerve cells grow larger and make more complex connections within the brain.